 Smoking is not allowed in any of our units, nor on the porches of the prospector tents.
-It is permitted outside and we ask that you use the ashtrays provided and refrain from smoking in areas that are shared with other guests (dock, playground, outside showers, etc.)
+It is permitted outside and we ask that you use the ashtrays provided.
+Please refrain from smoking or drinking in areas that are shared with other guests (dock, playground, outside showers, etc.)

 Check-out is by 11 am.
 Gear must be loaded into vehicles by 11 to allow us to clean the tents before the arrival of our next guests but you are welcome to stay on-site until later in the day.

 The Mullein Cabin is wheelchair accessible and is located next to the shower building which has an accessible shower and washroom.
 Due to our topography it is not possible for the waterfront or walking trails to be accessible.

 We hope you will unplug as much as possible during your stay as such none of our units have television, wifi or phones.
 The prospector tents and cabins do have a plug for charging cell-phones, cameras, etc.

 We do not provide bedding or towels except dish clothes and dish towels.
 You will need to bring your own pillows, bath or beach towels and sleeping bag or blankets.

 There is a three-season pay shower available for those guests wishing to shower during their stay.
 The cost is $1 for 5 minutes which allows us to cover the costs of providing this service.
 The shower house is open between 6:00 am and 10:00 pm and requires loonies.